ZEISS/precise-ui/src/components/WindowPopup/Example.md

+**Full Window Size**

 Creates a popup with a full window size.
+This is ideal on mobile or to completely hide what's underneath.

 ```jsx
 const { WindowPopup, Button } = require('precise-ui');